 Working with datetime data sets can be one of the most frustrating aspects of computer programming.
 Not only do you need to keep track of the date but you also need to learn how to represent dates and times in each language, create indices out of those data points and ensure all your data sets handle daylight saving time in the same manner.
-Fortunately, this primer on datetime data will help you get started working in Python.

 What Is a Datetime Object in Python?

-Fundamentally, a datetime object is a variable that contains information about (no surprise coming here) a date and time.
+Most representations of date and time in Python are presented as datetime objects, created from the datetime standard module.
+A datetime object is a Python variable that contains information about a date and time.
 It can also include time zone information, and there are tools for changing time zones as needed.

 import datetime